aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/overprovisioning/setting-up.md

 pause-pods-7f7669b6d7-v7hqv   1/1     Running   0          5m6s
 ```

-An we can see additional nodes have been provisioned by CA:
+And we can see additional nodes have been provisioned by CA:

 ```bash
 $ kubectl get nodes -l workshop-default=yes